-• web client: Navigate to Asset Management > Accounts > (View Details) > Check and Change Log.
+• web client: Navigate to Asset Management > Accounts > !
+(View Details) > Check and Change Log.

-Table 76: Accounts: Check and Change Log tab properties
+Table 79: Accounts: Check and Change Log tab properties

 Property Description

 User The display name of the user that triggered the event

 Status The status of the transaction:

-Failure
+• Failure

 • Success

 Queued

 Reason A system message pertaining to the password and SSH key validation and reset activity, such as the password matches the asset, was changed successfully, or does not match the asset.

 Туре The type of transaction:

 Check Password

 Change Password

-Check SSH Key
+appliance performs; that is, it only displays check Check SSH Key

 Change SSH Key

 NOTE: Check and Change Log only displays events that the appliance performs; that is, it only displays check and change transactions.
 It does not display Set Password or Set SSH Key transactions.
 See:

 Checking, changing, or setting an account password

 Checking, changing, or setting an SSH key

 Date/Time The date of the transaction.
 The time stamps for transactions are based on the user's local time.

 Duration The amount of time the transaction took to complete.